Nonperturbative gedanken experiments in Einstein-dilaton-Gauss-Bonnet gravity: nonlinear transitions and tests of the cosmic censorship beyond General Relativity: Numerical setup: initial value problem in EdGB gravity

 Our purpose is to simulate the evolution of small perturbations of scalar fields around initially static dilatonic BHs.
 To construct these initial configurations we first use the procedures described in Sec.~\ref{sec:staticBHs} to find the profiles $\phi_0(r)$, $Q_0(r)$, and $\zeta_0(r)$ corresponding to a static isolated BH.
 Next, we initialize the dilaton as

 where

 Similarly, since the phantom field vanishes in the background, we initialize its perturbation as

 In Eqs.~\eqref{eq:InitialPhiPerturbation}-\eqref{eq:InitialXi}, $A_{0, \phi}$ and $A_{0, \xi}$ represent the amplitudes of the dilaton and phantom perturbations, respectively, $R_{0, \phi}$ and $R_{0, \xi}$ represent the peak value of the Gaussian profiles, whereas $\sigma_\phi$ and $\sigma_\xi$ are the typical widths.
 The conjugate momenta of the perturbations are similar to Ref.\cite{Ripley:2019irj}.
-With this choice the wave packet are approximately inward-moving.
+With this choice, the wave packets are approximately inward moving.

-We then integrate the constraints with the fourth-order accurate Runge-Kutta method, starting from the first grid point outside the horizon and moving both outwards and inwards.
+We then integrate the constraints with the fourth-order accurate Runge-Kutta method, starting from the first grid point outside the horizon and moving both outward and inward.
 We assume that the perturbations of both fields are far enough from the horizon that we can consider the metric to be initially unperturbed in that region, and we start the numerical integration using the value of $\zeta$ obtained from the shooting procedure.
 Initially we set $\alpha=1$, and at the end of the initialization process we rescale it in such a way that $\alpha(r_\infty) = 1$, where $r_\infty$ is the outermost grid point.

-The fourth-order accurate Runge-Kutta method requires to evaluate the right-hand side of the equations in intermediate grid points.
+The fourth-order accurate Runge-Kutta method requires evaluating the right-hand side of the equations in intermediate grid points.
 In order to obtain the values of the dilatonic field in these points we construct the static BH solution using a double resolution compared to that required by the numerical evolution.
 Namely, if we want the grid step of the numerical evolution to be $\Delta r$, we perform the shooting procedure with $\frac{\Delta r}{2}$ as a grid step, and we use half of the grid points as intermediate values for the Runge-Kutta method.
 We then discard them at the end of the initialization procedure.
 We evaluate $\rder Q$ and $\rder P$ on the right-hand side of the constraints by applying the fourth-order accurate centered finite differences scheme on the data from the shooting procedure, i.e., using the profiles obtained with grid step equal to $\frac{\Delta r}{2}$.